-The workshops will usually begin around 11am in the morning.
-We will start with cooking a light lunch together and slowly move into dinner preparations in the afternoon on day one and day two.
+The workshops will begin around 11am in the morning.
+We will start with cooking a light lunch together and slowly move into dinner preparations in the afternoon.
 Dinner will be at least a five course menu, for after all, we are in France.
-On the third day, we will prepare another light lunch together and round off the workshop with coffee and mignardises in the afternoon.
+On the third day, we will prepare another light lunch together and round off the workshop with coffee and mignardises in the afternoon, except for The Picnic, which will be concluded with a festive dinner on Saturday.
 Group size is limited to six persons, to keep it neat and private.

-The cost of participation is EUR 800.- per person.
-It includes the dinners, lunches, plenty of wine and all that goes along with.
-It does not include any fares and accommodation.
+The cost of participation is EUR 1000.- per person for The Picnic and EUR 800.- per person for all other workshops.
+It includes two dinners (three dinners for The Picnic), three lunches, plenty of wine and all that goes along with.
+It does not include any fares andaccommodation.
 There are very nice B&Bs in the neighbourhood and we are more than happy to direct you to the one that suits you.

 The workshops will be held at our private house in the upper north of Franche Comté, halfway between Paris and Zurich, or Dijon and Nancy.
 It is advisable to come by car.
 Upon your request we are happy to organise a driver who will get you at your own expense from the nearest airport or train station.